circulosmeos/rnm/README.md

 In order to use `rnm -l` you need a [Cygwin](https://www.cygwin.com/) installation in your PATH, which provides the `ls` command.

 Do not use `rnm -l` in Windows if you are planning to manage file names with UTF-8 characters.

+Please, note that Perl code prepended to the regex parameter can fail if Windows files have UTF-8 characters.
+For example with (please, note that simple and double quotations are changed from the linux example):

+	rnm "$c=strftime '%Y%m%d', localtime(stat($f)->mtime); s/(.+)/$c.$1/" "/./"

+Nonetheless, if a pure regex is used, all should run ok.

 ## author
 Written by [circulosmeos](mailto:loopidle@gmail.com)